Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Analysis of Lennard-Jones fluid

-We examine how the pressure obtained from the flow equation behaves as the temperature \(T^*\) crosses the critical temperature \(T^* = T_c^*\).
-Figure~\ref{fig: pressure} shows the change in the density dependence of the pressure near \(T^* = T_c^* \approx 1.3\).
+We examine how the FRG works in the presence of a phase transition below the critical temperature \(T^* < T_c^*\).
+Figure~\ref{fig: pressure} shows the density dependence of the pressure for various values of \(T^*\).
 As the system approaches the critical point, the pressure curve becomes flatter.
 This behavior indicates that the bulk modulus approaches zero, suggesting the emergence of a region where the integral in Eq.~\eqref{eq: modulus} diverges, leading to numerical instability.
 In fact, we find that such breakdowns start to appear around \(T^* \sim 1.35\).
-In the figure, only the data points for which the calculation remained stable are plotted.
+In the figure, only the data points for which the calculations remain stable are plotted, and the region where the calculations break down is indicated by the gray shading.

-For \(T^* < 1.35\), the presence of a gas–liquid first-order phase transition implies the coexistence of low-density (gas) and high-density (liquid) states with the same temperature and pressure.
-Indeed, our calculations suggest the existence of a region where the pressure decreases with increasing density.
+For \(T^* < 1.35\), the presence of a gas-liquid first-order phase transition implies the coexistence of low-density (gas) and high-density (liquid) states with the same temperature and pressure.
+Indeed, when we compare data points near the boundary of the numerically unstable region at \(T = 1.25\) and \(T = 1.3\), we find that the pressure becomes lower at higher densities.
 This behavior, similar to that obtained in mean-field analyses \cite{han13}, indicates the presence of metastable homogeneous states.
-In the figure, the approximate location of the metastable region is shown.
 The density dependence of the pressure observed in this region is a characteristic feature of approximate calculations; as the accuracy of the approximation improves and the convexity of the free energy is restored, the pressure curve should become flat.
 The region where the bulk modulus reaches zero during the flow, leading to numerical breakdown, expands as the temperature decreases.
 This behavior suggests that uniform-density states become unstable, which can be interpreted as the emergence of a spinodal region.